 Black Woolly Buggers, spinners, jigs and worms are all good choices.
 Large streamers, minnow imitations, crankbaits and jigs are effective for brown trout.
 In addition to fishing, the 1,030-acre reservoir also boasts exceptional scenery and camping.

-Know the Regs!
+Know the Fishing Regulations!

 NOTE: Some of these locations have slot limits and catch-and-release restrictions.
 Be sure to read the Colorado Fishing Regulations brochure before fishing any of these waters.
 Depending on weather conditions, ice-melt varies at high-altitude lakes and reservoirs.
 Call Colorado Parks and Wildlife’s area offices for the latest conditions.
 Always play it safe and never venture out on late-season ice.